TayebYassine/Homestead/docs/API/Introduction to the API.md

 [Click here](https://stackoverflow.com/questions/4955635/how-can-i-add-local-jar-files-to-a-maven-project?page=1) or [here](https://maven.apache.org/guides/mini/guide-3rd-party-jars-local.html) for the guide to installing the dependency.

+!!! failure "API Updating"

+    The API is getting recent updates.
+Do not use the API until this warning gets removed.

 !!! warning

     This section explains the API from version **4.0.2**.